 Secretary to the Appropriations, Staffing and Security Committee

-The Table Office provided support for the Senate on each of its 37 sitting days in this reporting period – fewer than the usual number of sitting days in a 12 month timeframe, but characteristic of the number in an election year.
+The Table Office provided support for the Senate on each of its 58 sitting days in this reporting period which, despite the COVID-19 pandemic, represents a reasonably typical number of sitting days.
 All performance results, as outlined in the above table, were achieved within established timeframes.
 Project work was completed or has continued, as forecast.

 Much of the work of the Table Office involves direct contact with senators and their staff, as well as other clients.
-This presents an ongoing opportunity to receive and respond to ad hoc feedback about the services provided by the office.
-Ad hoc feedback received during the year from senators, their staff and others was almost invariably positive.
+This presents an ongoing opportunity to receive and respond to feedback about the services provided by the office.
+Responses to a survey indicated high levels of satisfaction with the services provided by the Table Office.
+In addition, ad hoc feedback was almost invariably positive.

 Programming and procedural support

-The Table Office supported the operation of the Senate by providing programming support, preparing procedural scripts for use in the chamber (1,150 in 2018–19, 31 per sitting day) and providing a broadcast captioning service of Senate proceedings.
+The Table Office supported the operation of the Senate by providing programming support, preparing procedural scripts for use in the chamber (1,286 in 2019–20, averaging 22 per sitting day) and providing a broadcast captioning service of Senate proceedings.
 The Order of Business (the program for each day’s sitting) was prepared in draft form to assist senators (especially the whips) and published as a final edition prior to each sitting.
-The Clerk Assistant (Table) and other staff of the office provide procedural advice to Government office holders in relation to programming and the management of government business in the Senate, and also works closely with the Parliamentary Liaison Officer (Department of the Prime Minister and Cabinet) to facilitate government business in the Senate.
+The Clerk Assistant (Table) and other staff of the office provided procedural advice to government office holders in relation to programming and the management of government business in the Senate, and also worked closely with the Parliamentary Liaison Officer (Department of the Prime Minister and Cabinet) to facilitate government business in the Senate.

 The Notice Paper is the formal agenda of the Senate.
-The Notice Paper was produced and published by the Table Office in advance of each sitting day.
+The Notice Paper was produced and published by the Table Office in advance of each sitting day excepting the opening of Parliament on 2 July 2019.
 The Journals of the Senate is the official record of decisions made by the Senate.
 Proof Journals were published online shortly after the end of each sitting day, and printed versions distributed the next morning.
-Final Journals were subsequently produced following thorough checking of source material.
-In 2018–19, Notice Papers and Journals were produced for each of the 37 sitting days.
+Final Journals were subsequently produced following thorough checking of source materials.

 The office facilitated the legislative work of the Parliament by processing all bills considered in the Senate, preparing legislative documents including third reading and assent prints of bills passed, and processing assent messages.